Skip to content

 Why Brazil, and why now

 Brazil legalised fixed-odds betting on paper back in 2018, but for years it ran as a grey market.
 Law 14.790, sanctioned at the end of 2023, turned it into a licensed regime, and the regulated market went live on 1 January 2025.
 Licensed operators run only on .bet.br domains.
-Deposits move through Pix – Brazil's instant-payment rail – and credit cards are banned outright, so money is mobile-first and immediate by law.
-In a single month in 2024, the central bank tracked R$20.8 billion in bet-related Pix transfers.
+Deposits move through Pix – Brazil's instant-payment rail – and a 2024 finance-ministry rule bans credit cards and every other post-paid instrument outright, so money is mobile-first and immediate by regulation.
+In August 2024 alone, the central bank put bet-related Pix transfers at R$20.8 billion.
 Dozens of licensed operators went live at once, all chasing the same players, all needing creative in volume.

 I've shipped into this market before.
 Leading product design at GoBet, I helped take the platform into Brazil alongside Chile and Peru – a localisation push that tracked with a 110% jump in daily active users.
 So when I say a Brazilian player doesn't respond to the same banner as a European one, it isn't a hunch.
 It's the difference between creative that belongs and creative that was clearly made somewhere else.